emory-courses/competitive-programming/README.md

 # Competitive Programming at Emory

 We meet every **Friday 5 - 6:30PM** at **W303** in the **Math and Science Center** to practice competitive programming for the International Collegiate Programming Contest (ICPC).
+Please subscribe to our mailing list if you want to join our training sessions (Emory students only):

+* Send an email to LISTSERV@listserv.emory.edu (no subject is needed).
+* In the body, write SUBSCRIBE COMPETITIVE-PROGRAMMING [your first name] [your last name] (e.g., `SUBSCRIBE COMPETITIVE-PROGRAMMING Jinho Choi`).

 ## Important Dates